rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 ii.)
 Secure Socket Layer (SSL)

 SSL is one of the two protocols used for secure WWW connections (the other is SHTTP).
-WWW security has become important as, increasing amounts of sensitive information, such as credit card numbers, are being transmitted over the Internet.
+WWW security has become necessary as increasing amounts of sensitive information, such as credit card numbers, are transmitted over the Internet.

 iii.)
 Secure Hypertext Transfer Protocol (SHTTP)